abhimvp/Strides/README.md

 - Adding a monthly progress view to the "Strides" application.
 - `The Smart History API`: First, we need to create a new, efficient API endpoint that can fetch task history for a specific month.
 - `Add a New Route` to routes/tasks.py .
 Open backend/routes/tasks.py and add the following new endpoint to the bottom of the file.
 This endpoint will use a powerful MongoDB aggregation query to fetch only the relevant data.

+#### Daily Logs for Tasks - Backend

+- Implementing a journaling feature that allows users to add daily notes to each of their tasks.
+- `First, we need to update our data structures to support daily logs.`
+- `Update Backend Models`: Open backend/models/task_models.py and add a new `DailyLog` model, then `update` the Task model to include a list of these logs.

 ### Notes-Backend